A weighted vertical Sato-Tate law for Maa{\ss} forms on $\rm{GSp}_4$: Introduction

 The unweighted vertical equidistribution problem for $\GL_2$ has been addressed by Sarnak~\cite{Sar} and Bruggeman~\cite{Bru} for Maa{\ss} forms whose eigenvalue is allowed to tend to infinity, and by Serre~\cite{Ser} and Duke-Conrey-Farmer~\cite{CDF} for holomorphic forms whose weight or level (or both) are allowed to tend to infinity.
 In those cases the limiting distribution is the $p$-adic Plancherel measure

 where $d\mu_{\text{ST}}$ is the Sato-Tate measure.
 Observe that the $p$-adic Plancherel measure converges to the Sato-Tate measure as $p$ tends to infinity.
 On the other hand the weighted vertical equidistribution problem for $\GL_2$ in the level aspect has been treated by Knightly and Li~\cites{L,KL1,KL} using the Petersson and Kuznetsov formulae, in this case the limiting distribution is the Sato-Tate measure, independently of the prime~$p$.
 The picture is similar in higher rank: in every known case, the limiting measure for the unweighted vertical distribution problem is the $p$-adic Plancherel measure, that converges to the Sato-Tate measure when $p$ tends to infinity (see~\cites{Shin,ST,MT,KWY} and references therein); and the limiting measure for the weighted distribution problem is the Sato-Tate measure~\cites{KST,D,KL3,BBR,Z}.
-In this work, we consider the vertical weighted distribution problem for automorphic representations on $\GSp_4$ which are spherical at infinity, in the level aspect.
-If $\pi$ is such an automorphic representation that is unramified at a prime $p$ we denote by $(\alpha(\pi_p),\beta(\pi_p))$ its Satake parameters at~$p$.
+Vertical distributions questions for~$\GSp_4$ was pioneered by~\cite{KST}, who treated the case of Siegel modular forms in the weight aspect.
+Their work was extended in the level aspect in~\cite{D}, and in the level aspect for Siegel modular forms of higher degree by~\cite{KL3}.
+In this work, we consider the vertical weighted distribution problem for automorphic representations $\pi$ on $\GSp_4(\A_\Q)$ which are spherical at infinity, in the level aspect.
+To the best of our knowledge this is not covered by the existing literature.
+For instance~\cite{ST} treats families of representations whose Archimedean component is a discrete series (and the equidistribution problems considered there are somewhat different).
+On the other hand the results of~\cite{FM} can be used to prove a Sato-Tate law for Maaß forms on fairly general groups \textit{in the eigenvalue aspect}.
+If $\pi$ is an automorphic representation as above that is unramified at a prime $p$ we denote by $(\alpha(\pi_p),\beta(\pi_p))$ its Satake parameters at~$p$.

 \begin{theorem}[Theorem~\ref{Thm1}] Let $K(N) \subset \GSp_4(\A_\fin)$ be a compact open subgroup satisfying Assumption~\ref{GeneralAssumption}.
 For instance $K(N)$ can be the Borel, Siegel, Klingen or paramodular subgroup of level $N$.
 Consider the weight $w_{K(N)}$ defined in~(\ref{weigth}).
 Then for any prime~$p$ and for any continuous function $g$ on $\C^\times \times \C^\times$ that is invariant by the action of the Weyl group we have